hez-maker/texas_hold-em/README.md

 # texas_hold-em
-This is a ML project on texas hold'em
+This is an ML project on texas hold'em